-Toronto police seek suspects in theft of $1.2-million of hospital equipment
+Thieves walk out with $1.2-million of equipment from Toronto hospital

 Toronto police are looking for three men who allegedly stole $1.2-million of medical equipment from Toronto Western Hospital on the weekend.

-Hospital officials believe the theft, which occurred on Saturday afternoon, was targeted given that the endoscopy scopes and equipment were in a locked area on the fourth floor that is not accessible to the public.

-“Our supposition is that you’d have to know exactly where it was,” Ms. Howard said.
+“They brought a suitcase.
+They came prepared to deal with everything they needed to deal with,” said Constable David Hopkinson.
+“The clinic has electromagnetic locks, they’re very difficult to defeat.
+But they brought tools and were able to force their way in.”

+The theft was discovered on Monday morning by medical staff.
+A few patient appointments had to be rescheduled, said Ms. Howard, adding that the hospital’s supplier has provided loaner instruments and procedures are continuing.
-Police released hospital security images showing the alleged thieves carrying suitcases believed to contain the medical equipment.

-Investigators are looking for a silver Honda Odyssey minivan, possibly made in the early 2000s.Report Typo/Error
+Police released hospital security images showing the alleged thieves carrying a suitcase and a bag believed to contain the equipment.
+Investigators believe the men made their getaway in a silver Honda Odyssey minivan, possibly made in the early 2000s.

 Follow @jillsmahoneyon Twitter: